- Books, Literature, and Writing

 Wong has a terrible feeling she ruined the young woman’s life, and she goes back to China to try to find her—if she is still alive—and offer an apology.
 In a country of 1.3 billion people it is a daunting quest.
 But, with her journalist’s connections and tenacity, she locates the wronged woman and unearths some surprises about the China she thought she knew so well.

-While other books want to show the sweep is there a a society's history and culture, this book focuses on little moments and little insights that will be a delight to anyone interested in knowing what it is like to live in China.
+While other books want to show the sweep is there a a society's history and culture, Dreaming in Chinese focuses on little moments and little insights that will be a delight to anyone interested in knowing what it is like to live in China.

 Through Fallows' eyes we see the little evocative moments: